 A similar drug called ramosetron is being studied.
 It may have fewer side effects, but more research is needed.

 Rifaximin (Xifaxan).
 Though it’s not clear what causes IBS-D, some experts believe the culprit may be too much bacteria in the small intestine.
-Rimaxifin is an antibiotic.
-It’s also one of two drugs approved by the FDA in 2015 to treat IBS-D. It’s been shown to reduce both stomach pain and diarrhea.
+Rimaxifin is an antibiotic that was approved by the FDA in 2015 to treat IBS-D. It’s been shown to reduce both stomach pain and diarrhea.

 Other Medical Options